LazaroHurtado/micrograd-rs/README.md

   - ~~Dilation Support~~

   ## Loading a model from Pytorch
+  We need the convert state_dict() function to convert PyTorch tensors to lists because micrograd_rs can't unpickle PyTorch tensors.
+This conversion will allow micrograd_rs to load pytorch models without any issues.

 ```python
 # we need this import to serialize the model in a compatible format
 import pickle